dprint/dprint/website/src/config.md

 Alternatively, these may be provided to the CLI via the `--plugins <plugin urls or file paths...>` flag.

 Note: The order of the plugins in this array defines the precedence.
 If two plugins support the same file extension then define the one you want to format that extension with first.
+For more fine grained control, see "associations" below.

 ### Adding Plugins via CLI